moazzamk/slim-angular/README.md

 To run the application in development, you can also run this command.

-	php composer.phar start
+	php -S localhost:8000 -t public

-Run this command to run the test suite
+Run this command for PHP specs

 	bin/phpspec run -vvv --format=pretty spec

+Run this command for JS specs

+    karma start